Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 WASI Preview 1 (published 2019) made WebAssembly outside the browser possible.
 But as the ecosystem matured, its limitations became evident:

 • POSIX-like model.
-Designed thinking in filesystem and Unix-style syscalls.
+Designed thinking about filesystem and Unix-style syscalls.
 Doesn’t fit modern cases like cloud functions, edge computing, or IoT.

 • No composability.
-Two WASM modules couldn’t easily “compose” with each other — communicate in rich types, not just bytes.
+Two WASM modules couldn’t easily compose — communicate in rich types, not just bytes.

 • Limited capabilities.
 You granted access to the entire filesystem, not granular resources.